mark-vong/disaster-recovery/LabGuide100.md

 3. Input the configuration for the vcn
     ![](./screenshots/100screenshots/resource-manager-files/ResourceManager-Network.PNG)

-4. Input the configuration for the load balancer and database
+4. Input the configuration for the load balancer
     ![](./screenshots/100screenshots/resource-manager-files/ResourceManager-LB.PNG)

 5. Input the configuration for the keys.
 Since the keys are in the zip file.
 Make sure to put